c0d33ngr/lendsqr-qa-assessment-task/README.md

 ### Step 3:

 **Import Postman Collection**: Import the Postman collection file ```lendsqr api.postman_collection.json``` located in this repository into your Postman application.

+## Configure Collection Variables

+The Postman collection utilizes collection variables to store certain values.
+These variables need to be replaced with your actual API environment details before running the tests.

+* Open the imported Postman collection ```lendsqr api.postman_collection.json]```.
+* Navigate to the **"Variables"** tab.
+* Locate the defined collection variables
+    * `apiKey` This is the app API key
+    * `name` This is the full name of the account
+    * `token` This is the OTP sent to real phone number or email address
+    * `AuthToken` This is authorization header value gotten from web browser tool
+    * `phone_number` This is real phone number
+    * `rc_number` This is the Registered Company number assigned to companies by Corporate Affair Commission (CAC)
+    * `business_name` This is the business name
+* Update the value field for each variable with actual values.
+  * For example, fill `apiKey` with the actual Lendsqr Adjutor App API Key.

+## Running the Tests

+Once you've imported your collection and configured collection variables, you can navigate to the collection in Postman.
+The collection contains individual test scripts for various functionalities.

+* You can execute each test script individually by selecting the desired script within the collection and clicking the "Send" button.
+* Alternatively, Postman offers Runner features (desktop app) or Runner collections (web app) to run multiple tests in sequence.
+However, for cases requiring manual input or OTP verification, individual execution is recommended.

+**Important Note: OTP**

+Please be aware that some test scripts might require user intervention during execution.
+This is because certain functionalities, like login with OTP requiring specific data input, might not be fully automatable within the scripts themselves.

+* When encountering a test script requiring an OTP, you'll need to provide the actual OTP received through email or SMS during test execution.

+**Running these tests individually allows you to provide the necessary input during execution.**

 ## Additional Notes